Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

     > credit card or other payment information for this account

 2. When the Kindles arrive, you will turn them on and it will lead you
     > through a setup process.
-You will see a message “Welcome \[name of
+You will see a message "Welcome \[name of
-    > person who purchased Kindles\]”.
+    > person who purchased Kindles\]".
 Next to this message there will
-    > be a link that says “Not \[name\]?
-Deregister Kindle”.
+    > be a link that says "Not \[name\]?
+Deregister Kindle".

-3. Click on “Deregister”, and re-register your Kindle to the new name
+3. Click on "Deregister", and re-register your Kindle to the new name
     > that you have set up.

 Note that each Kindle also has a unique email address.
 In your project